Fading in the Flow: Suppression of cold gas growth in expanding galactic outflows: Summary Conclusion

 \item We estimate the surface brightness of the clouds in our expanding cloud-crushing simulations (see Fig. \ref{fig:emission_slice}).
 We find that, just like in the `vanilla' cloud-crushing, most of the emission is confined to the radiatively cooling mixing layers.
 However, the mixing layers gradually become lower in density as the cloud encounters a lower-density wind in an adiabatically expanding outflow.
 Therefore, the surface brightness of the cloud continues to drop and they gradually become indistinguishable from the background.
 In addition, the surface brightness of the cold cloud shows a gradient that gradually dims downstream of the wind.
 This feature bears a striking resemblance to the recent JWST observation of the cold-cloud emission map in the outflow of M82 (\citealt{Fisher2024MNRAS}). \end{enumerate}

-We hope that this study will be a stepping stone in our effort to bridge the gap between idealized simulations and the complex, multiphase nature of real galactic winds.
-A great deal of work is still needed to generalize the behavior of cold clouds in diverse environments and constrain their collective effect on large-scale properties of their host outflows so that simulations and models can faithfully reproduce current and upcoming observations.
+We hope that this study will be a stepping stone in our effort to bridge the gap between idealised simulations and the complex, multiphase nature of real galactic winds.
+A great deal of work is still needed to generalise the behaviour of cold clouds in diverse environments and constrain their collective effect on large-scale properties of their host outflows so that simulations and models can faithfully reproduce current and upcoming observations.